anshuman-nanda/resume-intelligence/README.md

 ## 🤝 Contributing

 We love contributions!
-Resume Intelligence is built by the community, for the community.
+ResumeMatch is built by the community, for the community.

 ### How to Contribute